ChristosSmiliotopoulos/evtx_To_CSV_ExportTool/README.md

 			- Especially when the .xml file is rather large (>21Mb) the online tree-based structure  implementation with https://codebeautify.org/xmlviewer#copy is not recommended as this will end into "Import file Error!!".

-			- Sublime Text 3 should be used as follows: i.
-With the Sublime Text 3 opened, hit #ctrl+shift+p and search for "Package Control: Install Package" utility. ii.
-In the new window that follows type "Indent XML" to install the dedicated package. iii.
+			- Sublime Text 3 should be used as follows:
+				- i.
+With the Sublime Text 3 opened, hit #ctrl+shift+p and search for "Package Control: Install Package" utility.

+    				- ii.
+In the new window that follows type "Indent XML" to install the dedicated package.

+				- iii.
 After that with ctrl+k,f buttons the desired tree view is achieved.

+	- PAY ATTENTION!!!
+There is however an easier and versatile way to add the tree structure to the extracted .xml file if you are Windows user.
+Download the enclosed in this repository Large .xml files manipulation Windows Tool.rar.
+Load the file, hit the appropriate tree-structure command and you file is ready to be parsed to the .csv equivalent.